 Companies such as Google and Tesla are making heavy use of these technologies to improve the capabilities of their self-driving car models.
 In Tesla, the self-driving feature is already available to be used.

 Facial recognition is another good use case of computer vision.
-Computer vision uses Deep Learning neural networks that can extract common features from multiple images and then learn how to identify and differentiate one image from the other.
+With one shot learning, computer vision uses Deep Learning neural networks that can extract common features from multiple images and then learn how to identify and differentiate one image from the other.
 Facial recognition is a feature available in many systems.
 Nowadays, even smartphones have this feature.
 This has been made possible by computer vision.

 Computer vision has been a major part of the success of several advanced healthcare systems that are used for several medical purposes.
 These purposes include analyzing the results of a patient’s tests and figuring out if the patient has cancer, looking at MRI scans of a person’s brain and figuring out if a person has brain damage, looking at an image of a person’s vital organs, like kidney or heart, and figuring out if they have any abnormality, etc. In many cases, these systems are found to be more accurate than a doctor’s opinion.
 However, these systems are rarely used on their own.
 They are used to assist a qualified doctor to make more informed decisions.